DoranCals/rshell/README.md

 It is not a complete shell (yet) as it does not allow the working directory to be changed.

 Enter multiple commands on a single line by using these connectors:
-`&& || ; #`
-&& will execute the right command only if the left command succeeded, while || will execute the right command only if the left command failed.
+&& executes the right side if the left side succeeds.
+|| executes the right side if the left side fails.
-; will always execute the right command, while # will never execute the right command (thus making it a comment.)
+; always executes the right side.
+# never executes the right side (thus making it a comment).

+Any connector without a command on each side of it will result in a syntax error.
-Connectors are evaulated left to right, and any connectors at the beginning or end of a line are ignored.
+Connectors are evaulated left to right.

 ###KNOWN ISSUES
+The shell does not actually execute commands yet.
 Ctrl-D will create an infinite output loop.